Ozzie Albies Player Props: Braves vs. Rockies

 Ozzie Albies At The Plate

-- Albies has had at least one RBI in 36.8% of his games this year (25 of 68), with two or more RBI 14 times (20.6%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 37.7% of his games this year, Albies has picked up at least one RBI.
+In 15 of those games (21.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.